Learning Geometric Invariant Features for Classification of Vector Polygons with Graph Message-passing Neural Network

-In this study, we treat the addition or removal of trivial vertices of polygons as changes that do not alter the semantic information of the shape (captured by the human-assigned label), thus closely reflecting the relationship with the Gestalt principles.
+The addition or removal of trivial vertices in polygons does not alter the semantic information of the shape (as captured by the human-assigned label), closely aligning with the Gestalt principles.

 Learning models tailored for discrete (i.e., not grid-like), permutation invariant data representations are predicated on data domains where entries hold no explicit neighborhood information (e.g., point sets \citep{zaheer2017deep,qi2017pointnet,qi2017pointnet++,lee2019set}).
 Polygons can then be encoded into point sets of vertices on the exterior and interior rings of the polygons with arbitrary ordering.
 In contrast to the 1D sequence encoding of polygons, point set encoding assumes input data to have varying input sizes and feed-in order.
 Models learning on point sets are designed to map input points with permuted order to task-specific outputs (i.e., \emph{permutation invariance} \citep{bronstein2021geometric}).
 Here, we argue that such point set representations do not sufficiently capture the connectivity information between vertices of polygons, leading to information loss and performance degradation in geometric shape classification.